JBowers0921/configure-ad/README.md

 <br />
 <br />
 <p>
-4. In order to create an Admin and Normal User Account in AD.
+4. In order to create an Admin and Normal User Account in AD, while DC-1 is still open go to.
 </p>
 <br />
 <br />